 What are Treasury Bills?
 And how are they priced?

-Treasury Bills, often referred to as T-bills, are short-term debt securities issued by the United States government. they are considered one of the safest investments available, as they are backed by the full faith and credibility of the US Government.
+Treasury Bills, often referred to as T-bills, are short-term debt instruments issued by the government to meet short-term funding requirements.
+They are considered one of the safest (risk-free) investments available, as they are backed by the full faith and credibility of the government.

-T-Bills typically have maturities ranging from 4 weeks to 52 weeks, sold at auctions conducted by the US Department of the Treasury.
-Investors can purchase T-bills at a discount to the face value (also known as par value).
-When a T-Bill matures, the investor receives the full face value of the bill.
+US T-Bills typically have maturities ranging between 4 weeks to 52 weeks, sold at auctions conducted by the US Department of the Treasury.
+T-Bills do not pay periodic interest.
+Instead, they are issued at a discount and redeemed at face value on maturity.
+Investors can purchase T-bills at a discount to the face value.

 What is the Internal Rate of Return (IRR)?